vPotusFlotus/tanzu-kubernetes-grid-demos/TKGs/How-To/Content/How-to-upgrade-the-vSphere-with-Tanzu-Supervisor-Cluster.md

 Generally speaking VMware provides Rolling Updates for the Supervisor Cluster and the Tanzu Kubernetes Clusters.

 Updating the Supervisor Cluster involves first updating your vCenter Server and ESXi Hosts.
 Afterwards you can trigger a Supervisor Cluster Update by doing a vSphere Namespace Update.
-In general updating a Supervisor Cluster will trigger a Rolling Update of the Tanzu Kuberntes Clusters.
+In general updating a Supervisor Cluster will trigger a Rolling Update of the Tanzu Kubernetes Clusters.

 In some cases you might need to check the Compatibility between your Tanzu Kubernetes Clusters and your Supervisor Cluster.
 Once done the outcome might be that you need to update your TKC first before updating your Supervisor Cluster.